Kunal's thoughts

 Kunal Kumar Kundu

-Originally from Kolkata, I am currently based out of New Delhi, having checked into his city for the second time.
-I have also had the privilege of living in Mumbai, Bangalore and Chennai as well.
+Originally from Kolkata, I am currently based out of Bangalore, having checked into his city for the third time.
+I have also had the privilege of living in Mumbai, New Delhi (twice) and Chennai as well.
 However, I am a true blue Bengali having lived in Kolkata (erstwhile Calcutta) for about 24 years.
 Essentially, I have been in Kolkata till I completed my Master’s in Economics from the University of Calcutta and came back again to live in this city for a few years as a professional.

 Looking back at those wonderful years I feel lucky to be part of a city, part of a culture that does stand out.
 Nowadays, of course, Kolkata stands out for all the wrong reasons.
 Hence while Kolkata (with all its contradictions) is so close to my heart, I am not sure I would be able to go back to the city as a professional.
 The leftists have been ruling the state for more than three decades.
 However, the decadence that started more than a decade back has led to the state of West Bengal to a path of ruin.
 The new government under the leadership of Ms. Mamata Bannerjee romped home to power on the plank of change.
 We were all enthused and looked at her as a messiah of change.
 Unfortunately, after a few months, our hopes have been shattered.
 Change we are seeing for sure, but not the ones we desired.
 A true leader should have been able to forget the traumatic past, apply soothing balm on the pains and take everybody along with, in the path of progress.
 Unfortunately, the quality of leadership displayed thus far holds out little hope for real change.
 Kolkata yielded its position economic pre-eminence long back.
 Now we are losing even culturally as time and again we bow to the dictats of the politically important religious lunatics who tend to bring in religious colour to every expression and the current leadership pampers to them.
 It’s painful, but being an eternal optimist, keeping fingers crossed.